Sidewalk and Ramp Repair Program

 What sidewalks qualify for the program?

-Sidewalks within the public right-of-way adjoining properties that are on the tax roll will be included in the program, and the necessary repairs will be made by the City at no additional cost to the property owners.
+Sidewalks within the public right-of-way adjoining properties that are on the tax roll are included in the program, and the necessary repairs will be made by the City at no additional cost to the property owners.

 Sidewalks on private property or adjacent to private streets are not included in this program.